brendanhay/querystring-pickle/README.md

 Something that will hopefully be fixed in a future release.

 It is left up to the consumer of the library to decide best how to handle this case.
-I apologies if it forces anyone to use orhaned instances.
+I apologies if it forces anyone to use orphaned instances.

 ## Compatibility